google/agi/gapis/resolve/dependencygraph2/README.md

 The tracking of API state fragment and memory accesses is done in an API-agnostic way, there is no direct correlation with e.g. Vulkan state or objects.
-This tracking is also more complex than the simplified memory slots used to illustrate the approach. basically, a memory access is defined by an `interval.U64Span` within a given `memory.PoolID`, and an API state fragment access is defined by some `api.RefID` and `api.Fragment`.
+This tracking is also more complex than the simplified memory slots used to illustrate the approach.
+Basically, a memory access is defined by an `interval.U64Span` within a given `memory.PoolID`, and an API state fragment access is defined by some `api.RefID` and `api.Fragment`.
 In both cases, the high-level approach presented above applies.